nadiamariduena/ecommerce2/src/docs/PRODUCTS.md

   upload.single("productPicture"),
   createProduct
 );
 /*
+ where does multer "upload" the FILE INFORMATION? for a single file:
+ file: req.file,

+- single image
 upload.single("productPicture"),

-  FIRST WE WILL upload a single FILE, so here we are going to put the input field name so the product image/picture
+- multiple images
+upload.array("productPicture"),

-So this is the input field name of the product picture we will send from the POSTMAN
+So this is the input field name of the product picture, we will send from the POSTMAN
 */
 ```